x9090/zer0m0n/README.md

 The zer0m0n driver is not hidden (its name is randomized), the service cannot be unloaded using ZwUnloadDriver (MiniFIlter driver spec).

-Q: How do you handle the case where a malware will load a driver (and then be at the same level of your driver) and would possibly subvert the analysis ?

-A: Well, this is in the to-do list :D. we can log when a new driver is loaded during the malware execution through PsSetLoadImageNotifyRoutine(), we planned to stop the analysis when we detect this behavior.

 Q: How do you handle cukoo bypassing / VM detection techniques ?

 A : There are really MANY ways to detect cuckoo or a virtual machine...
 Our thought is to handle known (and used into the wild) techniques, and to build post-analysis signatures to detect generic detection techniques and warn the user about possible detection/bypass.
 There must be also some ways to bypass zer0m0n and we'd want to block them all (we believe we can detect we're detected).
 Please try to bypass zer0m0n, this could be a really interresting cat&mouse game :]